Real-to-Sim for Highly Cluttered Environments via Physics-Consistent Inter-Object Reasoning: PROBLEM DEFINITION

 We first define our problem of Real2Sim for highly cluttered environments from a single RGB-D observation.
 At timestep $t$, the robot observes an RGB-D image $I_t \in \mathbb{R}^{H \times W \times 4}$ and instance masks $M_t\in \mathbb{N}^{H \times W}$ (inferred or ground truth) from a calibrated camera with known intrinsics and extrinsics.
 We assume a static tabletop scene composed of multiple rigid objects placed on a support surface, where objects exhibit hierarchical inter-object relationships, including stacking, supporting, and leaning contacts.
 Each object is parameterized by a set of physical and visual properties $\theta^i = \{q^i, c^i, m^i, f_c^i, T^i \}$, where $q^i \in SE(3)$, $c^i \in \mathbb{R}^3$, $m^i \in \mathbb{R}_{+}$, $f_c^i \in \mathbb{R}_{+}$, and $T^i$ denote the object pose, center of mass (COM), mass, surface friction coefficient, and texture, respectively.
 Our goal is to estimate the complete set of scene parameters $\theta^i$, thereby reconstructing a dynamically consistent and photorealistic digital twin scene.
 The scene is required to remain long-horizon statically stable under gravity when simulated with rigid-body dynamics.

 As shown in Fig. \ref{fig:method}, our method proceeds in four stages.
-First, we extract the initial guess of geometry and appearance via SAM3D-objects \cite{chen2025sam} reconstruction and ICP pose refinement.
+First, we extract the initial guess of geometry and appearance via SAM3D-objects \cite{chen2025sam} and ICP pose refinement.
 Next, we construct an explicit contact graph $ cg = (pt, E)$ to represent the inter-object relation, where $pt$ represents hierarchical supporting relations and $E$ encodes the proximal relation.
 Using the identified contact graph, we perform a two-stage physics-constrained optimization.
 The first stage conducts geometry-aware optimization to globally refine object poses $q$, producing a penetration-free and contact-consistent initialization.
-In the second stage, we build a hierarchical optimization graph guided by the sequence of the parse tree $pt$.
+In the second stage, we build a hierarchical optimization graph guided by the parse tree $pt$.
 For each node, we perform physics-constrained optimization to object $\theta^i$ using a differentiable rigid-body simulator.
 The simulator function $g$ is defined as $q^{i+1} = g(q^{i}, f_{ext}^{i}, \theta^i) $, where $f_{ext}^i$ is the external force (e.g., gravity).
 The differentiable optimization leverages the static scene as a zero-velocity prior, directly constraining all objects' simulated velocity $\dot q$ to be zero during long-horizon rollouts under gravity.
-Finally, the object texture $T^i$ is refined through a differentiable rendering step as a post-process to achieve photometric consistency.
+Finally, the object texture $T^i$ is refined through a differentiable renderer for photometric consistency.